ibm-bluemix-mobile-services/bms-samples-cordova-helloauthentication/README.md

 ### Install and configure the Core Plugin

-Follow the README instructions for "Installation" and "Configuration" here to add the cordova platforms and plugins, and configure your development environment:
+Follow the README instructions for "Installation" and "Configuration" here to add the Cordova platforms and plugins, and configure your development environment:

 <https://github.com/ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-core/#installation>